utdemir/distributed-dataset/README.md

 ## Hacking

 * I use Nix to develop.
-If you use `stack` or any alternative build system, I'd appreciate a PR.
+If you use `stack` or any alternative build system, I'd appreciate a PR to extend the docs.
 * 'nix-shell' gives you a development shell with `cabal`, `ghcid` and `stylish-haskell`.
 Example:

 ```